Capital Impact Partners: Affordable housing

 Capital Impact Partners launched the Cornerstone Partnership, which helps shared-equity housing programs grow and share best practices.
 They also invested in the cooperative business ROC USA.
-The organization helps owners of manufactured homes work to together to purchase their land.
+The organization helps owners of manufactured homes to work together to purchase their land.

 In 2011, Capital Impact received a $2 million grant from the Social Innovation Fund, a program of the Corporation for National and Community Service.
 Capital Impact used the grant to replicate shared equity homeownership programs that enable new homebuyers to partner with a government or nonprofit agency acting as a co-investor, providing the homebuyer with public funds to reduce costs.
 In return, homebuyers agree to share their equity appreciation to preserve affordability and return funds to the initial public investment.
 In October 2015, a piece in the Dallas Observer featured Capital Impact's "Inclusionary Calculator" to help cities address affordable housing zoning issues.
 In 2016, Capital Impact was awarded $4.8 million from the Community Development Financial Institution Fund's Capital Magnet Fund, which is given to aid low-income families and economically distressed communities.

 As part of its projects in Detroit, Michigan, Capital Impact financed Diamond Place, an apartment complex in Grand Rapids, which contained approximately 100 units for income-restricted residents.

 In March 2017, Capital Impact released a study focused on low-income residents and included advice for policy makers and developers to avoid displacement and relocation of residents in revitalized cities.